Measurement of the Full Shape of the Thermal Sunyaev-Zeldovich Power Spectrum from South Pole Telescope and {\it Herschel}-SPIRE Observations: Datasets and methods

 Although the 150 GHz channels from \sptthreeg{} and SPTpol have slightly different noise levels and beams, we assume identical LC weights for both channels to simplify the analysis.
 However, we deconvolve the appropriate beam $B_{\ell}^{\rm CMB}$ from each of them.
 In Fig.~\ref{fig_lc_weights}, we show the LC weights for MV and \cibfree{} maps as solid and dashed curves, respectively.
+As noted earlier, the scan‑direction filtering in our maps removes large‑scale modes $\ell_{x} \le 500$ and $\ell \le 500$, so the weights are strongly filtered on these scales and approach zero.

 The CMB-nulled and \radiofree{} maps, because of the relative weighting of the bands required to reduce the contribution from CMB and radio, are noisier than the others, and using simulations, we find that the residual CIB contribution in them is significantly higher than the expected level of tSZ on all scales.
 Consequently, we do not use them further in this analysis but they are available to be downloaded as part of the associated data release.